in-toto/attestation/spec/predicates/test-results.md

 matters that the tests passed on the corresponding test device of type A and not necessarily the others.
-The test result attestation can be used successfully even if the tests failed on C. As such, the verification policy ensures that tests for A are all listed in `testRun.passedTests` or possibly `testRun.warnedTests`.
+The test result attestation can be used successfully even if the tests failed on C. As such, the verification policy ensures that tests for A are all listed in `passedTests` or possibly `warnedTests`.

-As before, if the attestation is verified using an in-toto layout, a custom inspection may examine the `testRun.url` contents to verify the contents of the attestation.
+As before, if the attestation is verified using an in-toto layout, a custom inspection may examine the `url` contents to verify the contents of the attestation.

 ## Prerequisites